We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people may experience nausea or loss of appetite after exercising.
-These symptoms are most common in endurance athletes, such as marathon runners.
+These symptoms are

 There are many possible reasons why exercise could lead to nausea.
 Strenuous exercise can take blood away from the stomach to other parts of the body, which can make a person feel nauseated.
 Drinking too much or too little water can also cause a person to experience nausea.

 People can often avoid feeling sick or vomiting by waiting 1 to 2 hours after eating before exercising.
 Other ways to reduce the likelihood of nausea include avoiding a sudden finish to an exercise session, warming up and down, and not overexerting the body.

 A person may notice a loss of appetite during or after exercise, but this should return after completing the exercise session and resting.

 Nausea and appetite changes are common symptoms of pregnancy.
 Nausea and vomiting usually start within the first 9 weeks of pregnancy and go away after the first 14 weeks.